- What is the hiring process at Concordia?

 All new faculty members live in apartments appropriate for their family-size within a comfortable walk or bike ride from the school.
 The school provides basic appliances and pays the rent; the teacher, in most cases, furnishes the apartment and pays utilities.
 These apartment complexes were built with expatriate living in mind; many Concordia families choose to live there as well.
 Check out the details of single/couple and couple/family living.

-Concordia regularly distributes information to new teachers through e-mail, a Wiki-page and through on-site teacher pen-pals and mentors.
+Concordia regularly distributes information to new teachers through e-mail, a WeChat group, and through on-site teacher pen-pals and mentors.
 Concordia’s website – www.concordiashanghai.org – has a wealth of information about the school, as well as links to information and organizations around Shanghai.

 Medical care options catering to expatriates have increased dramatically over the past few years.
-A branch of Parkway Health is just a block from Concordia; the Shanghai East International Medical Center is a 25-minute drive; other options include Huashan Worldwide Medical Center and other local and international clinics (if located in Puxi, 45- to 60-minute drive).
+A branches of Parkway Health and the International Medical Center of Ruidong Hospital are just blocks from Concordia; 15 minutes away are the Yosemite Urgent Care Clinic and the United Family Hospital with emergency room facilities; Sino United and Children's Medical Center are a 25-minute drive; other options include Huashan Worldwide Medical Center and other local and international clinics (if located in Puxi, 45- to 60-minute drive).
 Second opinions are provided by our insurance via the Cleveland Clinic and many choose non-emergency surgery in Thailand, other locations in Asia or their home country.